digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 Any time the current VDUs settings match those of a preset, the preset's name and icon will automatically show in the window-title, tray tooltip, tray icon.

-Presets may be set to transition immediately (the default); gradually on schedule (solar elevation);
-or gradually always (when triggered by schedule, *main-menu*, or UNIX signal).
-The speed of transition is determined by how quickly each VDU can respond to adjustment.
-During a transition, the transition will be abandoned if the controls involved in the transition are altered by any other activity.

 Each preset is stored in config directory as: ``$HOME/.config/vdu_controls/Preset_<preset_name>.conf``

 Preset files are saved in INI-file format for ease of editing.
 Each preset file contains a